This Gluten-Free Vegan Matcha Strawberry Cake is moist and fluffy and covered in a sweet and tangy strawberry frosting.

 - Use an electric whisk (or a manual one and a lot of elbow grease) to whip up the coconut cream until light and fluffy

-- Once the sponges have cooled completely, place one sponge on a large plate or cake stand, and cover with half of the cream
+- Once the sponges have cooled completely, place one sponge on a large plate or cake stand, and cover with half of the strawberry frosting

 - Place other sponge on top and use remaining frosting to cover the top